 handshake means that the connection reuses the same symmetric key as the previous session to avoid

 the handshake phase.
 The connection is a prolongation of the persistent HTTP connections.
 The

 control of the usage of the SSL session ID is done in the

 attribute establishes the time the encryption symmetric key for HTTP requests is used.

-Additional trust can be established between the intermediate server and the IBM z/OS Connect server by using mutual TLS authentication, in which the two parties authenticate each other.
+Additional trust can be established between the intermediate server and IBM z/OS Connect by using mutual TLS authentication, in which the two parties authenticate each other.

 Configuring TLS for IBM z/OS Connect resources